AI Infrastructure Sovereignty: Conclusion

 \section{Conclusion}

 The rapid expansion of artificial intelligence has shifted the meaning of sovereignty from a question of data and algorithms to a question of infrastructure.
-As AI systems scale, their feasibility and impact are increasingly determined by access to power, cooling, water, and optical connectivity, as well as by the operational capability to manage these resources within environmental and geopolitical limits.
-AI sovereignty is no longer an abstract policy goal but an outcome shaped by engineering choices and control mechanisms.
+As AI systems scale, their feasibility and impact are increasingly determined by access to power, cooling, water, and optical connectivity, together with the operational capability to manage these resources under environmental and geopolitical constraints.
+AI sovereignty is therefore not an abstract policy objective, but a property that emerges from the physical and operational structure of infrastructure systems.

-This tutorial has framed AI sovereignty through the lens of physical infrastructure, emphasizing the interdependence of AI-oriented data centers, optical networks, and energy systems.
-It has shown that sustainability constraints act as hard boundaries on AI deployment and that optical networks define the practical reach and resilience of AI systems.
-Control over these layers, rather than ownership of software alone, ultimately determines who can deploy AI at scale and under what conditions.
+This tutorial has presented a cross-layer view of AI sovereignty grounded in engineering practice.
+It has shown that AI-oriented data centers, optical transport networks, and energy systems form a tightly coupled substrate whose constraints must be satisfied simultaneously.
+Sustainability limits, particularly those related to energy, carbon intensity, and water usage, act as hard boundaries that define where AI can be deployed.
+Optical networks, in turn, determine how far and how reliably these capabilities can be extended across regions.
+Sovereignty thus emerges from the joint feasibility of these layers, rather than from any single dimension in isolation.
+The Feasible Sovereign Operating Region (FSOR) formalizes this emergence: it is the set of workload configurations a given infrastructure can actually sustain under its physical, environmental, and regulatory endowment, computable from real-time telemetry and directly actionable as a planning instrument.

-A central takeaway is the role of telemetry and agentic AI as enabling technologies for sovereign operation.
-Telemetry transforms infrastructure into an observable system, while agent-based control and digital twins enable coordinated, validated action across domains.
-Together, they provide a foundation for automation that respects physical limits, enforces sustainability objectives, and reduces operational dependence on external actors.
+A central contribution of this work is to position telemetry and agentic AI as the operational foundation of sovereign infrastructure.
+Telemetry transforms infrastructure into a continuously observable system, while agent-based control and digital twins enable coordinated and validated action across compute, network, and energy domains.
+This closed-loop capability allows operators to enforce constraints, manage trade-offs, and adapt to changing conditions in real time, making sovereignty a function of visibility, decision authority, and execution capability.

-For the engineering community, the implications are clear.
-Designing AI systems now requires cross-layer thinking that integrates compute, networking, energy, and control from the outset.
-Performance, efficiency, and resilience must be evaluated alongside sustainability and autonomy, using real-time observability and closed-loop control as core design principles.